Last updated on .

 Ağaçaltı Church

-The copula contains a depiction of the Ascension.
+The cupola contains a depiction of the Ascension.
 Other frescoes represent scenes such as the Annunciation, the Nativity, the Adoration of the Three Magi, the Flight into Egypt, the Holy Baptism, and the Dormition of the Virgin.

-Ascension in the Ağaçaltı Church in the Ihlara Valley in Cappadocia, Turkey
+Fresco of the Ascension in the Ağaçaltı Church in the Ihlara Valley in Cappadocia, Turkey

 Christ Pantocrator